 #60: Chronologies

-Collation is the seven-element list of the simplest concepts.
-The simplest concepts do not exist.
-The collation is used to organize the system of realms and general categories.
+Collation is the seven-element list of the primary concepts.
+The primary concepts do not exist, but are distinguishable.
+The collation is used to organize the system of realms and general categories. prototypes

 ##0: conceptualizations